attrill20/FPLFixtureCalendar/README.md

 - Looks to be handwritten notes on team's set piece takers

 Won't do anything with this data right now, but very interesting to have more information on how the API can be utilised.
 Started learning about SQL on the course today, so intrigued to see how that could possibly be implemeented into this project in the future too.
 A good day!

+## 20/05/23

+Initialised the repo on GitHub.
+Set up a new React project and made sure all the components are linked, passed down props of teams and GWs down from app.js down to cardlist and card.
+Felt good to see them successfully rendering!
+Set up dummy arrays of teams and GWs to check that they were diplaying properly and learnt about using [index] if mapping multiple arrays.